This year’s Easter, we’re stuck at home….with a mountain full of scrumptious Easter eggs.

 4. Don’t let Easter treat time drag on for too long.

 While It’s a good thing to treat yourself at Easter time, it shouldn’t become your new normal eating habit.
 Spoil yourself for a few days and then try to wean yourself off the daily chocolate/sugar treats and back to your normal healthy eating plan.

-5. Donate the excess evil.
+5. Toss Away the excess evil.

 image “healthy eating” from shutterstock